kamushadenes/pathfinder/README.md

 This program is a Pathfinder.

-What this means is that it's going to listen for messages hidden in several different sources.
+What this means is that it's going to listen for messages hidden in several different sources, and maybe act upon them.

+This can be useful to bypass censorship, or maybe something else.

 You can use keywords (`TagMap`) or embed arbitrary data with the included `packer` util.

+# Disclaimer

+This project is meant for *EDUCATIONAL PURPOSES ONLY*.

+Don't use it for illegal activities.

+You are the sole responsible for your actions.

 ## Getting Started